My focus: Commercial and bankruptcy litigation; real property litigation.

-Reason I joined Greenfield Sullivan: Actually, I co-founded the firm, mostly because I needed a place to work.
+Reason I joined Greenfield: Actually, I co-founded the firm, mostly because I needed a place to work.
 Prior to Greenfield, I was partner in, Levy, Greenfield & Davidoff, which was formed in 1980.

 Favorite part of working at Greenfield: The enthusiasm and fresh insight of the firm’s younger lawyers.

 How I got into law: I had a background in accounting and had been a successful private investigator.
 Law seemed like a good combination of the two.